skydoves/AndroidVeil/README.md

         app:veilFrame_highlightAlpha="1.0" // sets shimmer highlight alpha value />
 ```

-And you should attach your own adapter and LayoutManager.
+And we should attach our own adapter and LayoutManager.
 ```java
 veilRecyclerView.setAdapter(adapter) // sets your own adapter
 veilRecyclerView.setLayoutManager(LinearLayoutManager(this)) // sets LayoutManager